awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_metrics.md

 # CloudWatch metrics published by canaries<a name="CloudWatch_Synthetics_Canaries_metrics"></a>

 Canaries publish the following metrics to CloudWatch in the `CloudWatchSynthetics` namespace\.
-For more information about viewing CloudWatch metrics, see [Viewing available metrics](viewing_metrics_with_cloudwatch.md)\.
+For more information about viewing CloudWatch metrics, see [View available metrics](viewing_metrics_with_cloudwatch.md)\.

 | Metric | Description |